Measles is a childhood infection caused by a virus. Once quite common, measles can now almost always be prevented with a vaccine.

 - Immune serum globulin.
 Pregnant women, infants and people with weakened immune systems who are exposed to the virus may receive an injection of proteins (antibodies) called immune serum globulin.
 When given within six days of exposure to the virus, these antibodies can prevent measles or make symptoms less severe.

 Fever reducers.
-You or your child may also take over-the-counter medications such as acetaminophen (Tylenol, others), ibuprofen (Advil, Children's Motrin, others) or naproxen (Aleve) to help relieve the fever that accompanies measles.
+If a fever is making you or your child uncomfortable, you can use over-the-counter medications such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, Children's Motrin, others) or naproxen sodium (Aleve) to help bring down the fever that accompanies measles.
+Read the labels carefully or ask your health care provider or pharmacist about the appropriate dose.

 - Antibiotics.
-If a bacterial infection, such as pneumonia or an ear infection, develops while you or your child has measles, your doctor may prescribe an antibiotic.
+If a bacterial infection, such as pneumonia or an ear infection, develops while you or your child has measles, your health care provider may prescribe an antibiotic.

 - Vitamin A. Children with low levels of vitamin A are more likely to have a more severe case of measles.
-Giving vitamin A may lessen the severity of the measles.
+Giving a child vitamin A may lessen the severity of measles infection.
 It's generally given as a large dose of 200,000 international units (IU) for children older than a year.
+Smaller doses may be given to younger children.

 Lifestyle and home remedies

-If you or your child has measles, keep in touch with your doctor as you monitor the progress of the disease and watch for complications.
+If you or your child has measles, keep in touch with your health care provider as you monitor the progress of the disease and watch for complications.
 Also try these comfort measures:

 - Take it easy.
 Get rest and avoid busy activities.

-- Sip something.
+- Drink plenty of fluids.
 Drink plenty of water, fruit juice and herbal tea to replace fluids lost by fever and sweating.
+If needed, you can buy rehydration solutions without a prescription.
+These solutions contain water and salts in specific proportions to replace both fluids and electrolytes.

 Preparing for an appointment